soulspace-org/schemashaper/README.md

  * avro ([Apache AVRO](https://avro.apache.org/))
  * overarch ([Overarch](https://github.com/soulspace-org/overarch)
   [Class Model](https://github.com/soulspace-org/overarch/blob/main/doc/usage.md#class-model))

+The Overarch output can be used to visualize the schema in an UML class diagram.

 ### Limitations
 SchemaShaper may use only parts of the input schema relevant to data transfer.